zxdavb/ramses_rf/README.md

 ![mypy](https://github.com/zxdavb/ramses_rf/actions/workflows/check-type.yml/badge.svg)
 ![pytest](https://github.com/zxdavb/ramses_rf/actions/workflows/check-test.yml/badge.svg)

+# New code owner wanted
+I no longer am able to work on this project and active development has ceased.

+Please reach out to me if you feel able to take over.
+I will hand over the entire repo to teh right person.

 ## Overview
 **ramses_rf** is a client library/CLI utility used to interface with some Honeywell-compatible HVAC & CH/DHW systems that use 868MHz RF, such as:
  - (Heat) **evohome**, **Sundial**, **Hometronic**, **Chronotherm**